S2.1.1

 | 18 | usually none | already has a full outer shell |

-Group 14 is awkward if you try to force the rule.
-Carbon would have to lose or gain four electrons to make C⁴⁺ or C⁴⁻, which is not usually favourable.
-Carbon more commonly shares electrons in covalent compounds.
+Group 14 becomes awkward if you try to force the rule.
+Carbon would have to lose or gain four electrons to make or , which is not usually favourable; carbon more commonly shares electrons in covalent compounds.

 The octet rule is a model stating that many atoms form bonds so that their valence shell contains eight electrons.
-It works well for many main-group ions, but it is a model, not a law.
-Hydrogen, for example, can lose one electron to form H⁺ or gain one electron to form H⁻, reaching the helium configuration rather than an octet.
+It works well for many main-group ions, but it is still a model, not a law.
+Hydrogen, for example, can lose one electron to form or gain one electron to form , reaching the helium configuration rather than an octet.

 Oxidation is a chemical process in which a species loses electrons.
-Cation formation is oxidation: Na → Na⁺ + e⁻.
+Cation formation is oxidation: .

-That is why forming an ionic compound from its elements is a redox reaction.
-During the formation of sodium chloride, sodium atoms lose electrons and chlorine molecules gain electrons:
+That is why forming an ionic compound from its elements counts as a redox reaction.
+In the formation of sodium chloride, sodium atoms lose electrons and chlorine molecules gain electrons:

-Oxidation-state language comes later in the course, but it fits the same idea: sodium goes from 0 to +1, while chlorine goes from 0 to −1.
+The oxidation-state language comes later in the course, but it fits the same idea: sodium goes from to , while chlorine goes from to .

 A transition element is an element that has an atom or common ion with a partially filled d subshell.
 Unlike most main-group metals, transition elements often form more than one cation.
-Iron, for example, commonly forms Fe²⁺ and Fe³⁺.
+Iron, for example, commonly forms and .

-When first-row transition elements ionize, they lose the 4s electrons before the 3d electrons.
-So Fe, often written [Ar]4s²3d⁶, forms Fe²⁺ as [Ar]3d⁶.
-More electrons can then be removed because the 4s and 3d subshells are close in energy, which helps explain variable oxidation states.
+When first-row transition elements ionize, the electrons are removed before the electrons.
+So Fe, often written , forms as .
+Further electron removal can occur because the and subshells are close in energy, which helps explain variable oxidation states.

-Successive ionization energy data support this pattern: for transition elements, several electrons can often be removed with comparatively gradual increases before a much larger jump appears when an inner-shell electron would have to be removed.
+Successive ionization energy data support this.
+For transition elements, several electrons can often be removed with comparatively gradual increases before a much larger jump appears when an inner-shell electron would have to be removed.

-This links back to periodic position.
-Main-group ion charges are closely tied to group number because atoms gain or lose electrons to reach a noble gas configuration.
-Transition elements are harder to predict from group number alone, because the ns and (n−1)d electrons are similar enough in energy for several cation charges to be possible.
+Link this to periodic position: main-group ion charges are strongly linked to group number because atoms gain or lose electrons to reach a noble gas configuration.
+Transition elements are harder to predict from group number alone because the and electrons are similar enough in energy for several cation charges to be possible.

-An ionic bond is the electrostatic attraction between oppositely charged ions in a compound.
-Don’t picture it as a tiny stick joining one cation to one anion.
-The attraction acts through the whole structure, which matters a lot when lattices come up.
+An ionic bond is an electrostatic attraction between oppositely charged ions in a compound.
+It isn’t a tiny stick joining one cation to one anion.
+The attraction works between ions across the whole structure, which matters a lot when lattices come up.

 A chemical bond is a strong attractive interaction that holds atoms or ions together in a substance.
-In the ionic model, the cation is the positively charged species, and the anion is the negatively charged species.
+In the ionic model, the positive ion is the cation and the negative ion is the anion.

-Electronegativity, χ, is a dimensionless measure of how strongly an atom in a covalent bond attracts the shared pair of electrons, where χ is the electronegativity value on the Pauling scale and has no unit.
+Electronegativity, , is a dimensionless measure of the tendency of an atom in a covalent bond to attract the shared pair of electrons, where is the electronegativity value on the Pauling scale and has no unit.
 It generally increases across a period and up a group; fluorine has the highest value.

-A larger Δχ gives a bond more ionic character.
-As a working guideline, bonding is mainly ionic when Δχ is greater than about 1.8.
-Treat that as a model, not a rule that never fails.
-Bonding lies on a continuum, so “metal + non-metal” is a good first guess, but it does not guarantee ionic behaviour.
-Aluminium chloride, AlCl₃, is the standard warning example because its properties are more covalent than you might expect from the element types alone.
+A large points to greater ionic character.
+As a working guideline, bonding is mainly ionic when is greater than about 1.8.
+Treat that as a model, though: bonding sits on a continuum, so “metal + non-metal” is a useful first guess, not a guarantee.
+Aluminium chloride, , is the classic warning sign because its properties are more covalent than the element types alone might suggest.

 A binary ionic compound is an ionic compound containing ions of two elements only.
 Write the cation first, then the anion.
 For a monatomic anion, take the end of the element name and add -ide.